Wiki · Concept · Last reviewed June 23, 2026

 Vendor opacity.
 The deployer cannot answer core questions because the vendor controls model details, data, logs, testing, or documentation.

-Scope narrowing.
-The assessment covers the model but not the workflow, incentives, human reviewers, appeal process, or affected communities.
+Model-only scope.
+The assessment covers the model but not the workflow, incentives, human reviewers, appeal process, procurement terms, or affected communities.

 Impact washing.
 A system is declared low impact through optimistic assumptions, weak evidence, or failure to consult affected groups.